farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/Client.md

 # Client

-A Client established a connection with a Farcaster Hub and can be used to send and receive messages.
+A Client established a connection with a Farcaster Hub which can be used to send and receive messages.
 It is initialized with the IP address and gRPC port of the Hub.
 Once connected, a Client instance can:

 - Query for messages by user or type.